CNATT welcomes new leadership during change of command ceremony

 |0

-This work, CNATT welcomes new leadership during change of command ceremony [Image 3 of 3], by Jerron Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CNATT welcomes new leadership during change of command ceremony, by Jerron Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT